What You Need to Know Before Buying a Sump Pump

-The first is that you’ll never have to buy one if you purchase a house that never floods.
-The second is that, if you do buy a house with a water problem, there may be several ways to correct it before resorting to a sump pump and pit.
-Third, if you must buy a sump pump, buy a very good one—in fact, it may make sense to buy two or three!
+You’ll never have to buy one if you purchase a house that never floods.
+And even if you do buy a house with a water problem, there may be several ways to correct it before resorting to a sump pump and pit.
+Should you decide to invest in one, put your money toward a model that is high-quality and well-reviewed—in fact, it may make sense to buy two or three!

 Related: 7 Ways to Avoid Basement Flooding

-If you simply must buy the house or have already bought it, try to stop water from entering.
-I’ve known homeowners who put in a sump pump only to abandon its use after installing an outdoor curtain drain that diverts water to a pond.
+If the house is too good to pass—or you’re dealing with flooding after having already purchased and moved in—consider all available options to stop water from entering.
+Installing a sump pump can be messy, so another solution may be just as efficient.
+I’ve known homeowners who put in one only to abandon its use after installing an outdoor curtain drain that diverts water to a pond.

-If your water problem is serious (e.g., a high water table that gets higher when it rains), you will need a sump pump.
-Here are some quick tips on selecting the right sump pump to buy:
+If your water problem is serious (e.g., a high water table that gets higher when it rains), there’s no getting around it: You will need a sump pump.
+Here are some quick tips on choosing the right one for your needs:

 • Choose a submersible pump over a pedestal pump if your sump basin has the space.
 Submersible pumps allow the sump pit to be covered with a lid, reducing pump noise and stopping debris from falling into the pit.
 An airtight lid also helps keep moist air from being released into your home.

 • Buy a pump with a cast iron core, not one made of plastic.
 Cast iron helps to dissipate heat to the surrounding water, lengthening the life of the pump.